flapjack/flapjack.io/DATA_STRUCTURES.md

 ENTITY:CHECK:acknowledgement_notifications (list) -> [ TIMESTAMP, TIMESTAMP, ... ]
 ```

-We may well need to add some extra data about each notification, eg timestamp of related (un)scheduled maintenance, timestamp of related check state changes (failure and ok).

 ### Contacts

 Contacts are populated from an external system via REST API or the flapjack-populator command line utility.
 See IMPORTING.